choosing the right knife sharpeners

 How often should I sharpen my knife?

-It's best to hone your knife after each use.
-Depending on how often your knives are used, you may need to sharpen it once a week.
+It's best to hone knives after each use.
+Depending on how often your knives are used, you may need to sharpen them once a week.
 No matter what sharpener you use, it's essential to keep knives sharp by following a process that works best for you.

 What sharpening angle is best for kitchen knives?